rebeccacremona/a11y-games/app/keeping-focus/info.md

 If you can't figure out where focus is, you can run a little javascript in your browser's dev tools to find out: `document.activeElement`.
 This can be especially helpful when investigating the behavior of a JS library you are including (...and when writing up "steps to reproduce" in bug reports lol).

 If you discover keyboard focus is being dropped at any point, you can fix it with a little more javascript: `document.getElementById('my-element').focus()`.
-This will work for any element in the document's tab order: buttons, form inputs, anchor tags, and anything that's had it's tabindex set to 0.
+This will work for any element in the document's tab order: buttons, form inputs, anchor tags, and anything that's had its tabindex set to 0.

 You can also set the focus to elements that don't appear in the normal tab order of a document by setting that element's tabindex to -1.
 That makes the element programmatically focusable, but unreachable during the normal flow.